biologisGIM/solr-extensions/README.md

 2. In your browser navigate to collection (choose 'techproducts') and then select 'Stream' section

-3. Since the AddField and MergeValue are Streaming Operations they should be wrapped by other Streaming Expressions lke 'select()'
+3. Since the AddField and MergeValue are Streaming Operations they should be wrapped by other Streaming Expressions like 'select()'
 Example:

 select(